yannxou/PublisherExpectations/README.md

 }, object: viewModel)
 ```

-The problem with `XCTNSPredicateExpectation` is that is quite slow and best suited for UI tests.
+While this looks nice and compact, the problem with `XCTNSPredicateExpectation` is that is quite slow and best suited for UI tests.
 This is because it uses some kind of polling mechanism that adds a significant delay of 1 second minimum before the expectation is fulfilled.
 So it's better not to follow this path in unit tests.

 ## Description